raygj/vault-content/use-cases/vault-agent-kubernetes/minikube-ingress-controller.md

 using a browser, connect to the UI via `http://< your VM's external IP address >:30000

-# Now Deploy an Ingress Controller
+# Option 2: Deploy an Ingress Controller

-ingress relies on DNS, or the request URL to route traffic

 ```
     internet